PrefectHQ/prefect/docs/concepts/automations.md

           param_1: "{{ event }}"
 ```

-This deployment will be run when an `external.resource.pinged` event _and_ an `external.resource.replied` event have been seen from `my.external.resource`:
+This deployment will create a flow run when an `external.resource.pinged` event _and_ an `external.resource.replied` event have been seen from `my.external.resource`:

 ```yaml
 deployments: